Analyzing Differentiable Fuzzy Logic Operators: Differentiable Fuzzy Logics

 \section{Differentiable Fuzzy Logics}

-We next discuss \textbf{\dfuzz} (\dfl), a family of \dlogic based on fuzzy logic.
-Truth values of ground atoms are continuous, and logical connectives are interpreted using fuzzy operators.
+As mentioned earlier, \textit{\dfuzz} (\dfl) are \dlogic based on fuzzy logic.
+Truth values of ground atoms are continuous, and logical connectives are interpreted using differentiable fuzzy operators.
 In principle, \dfl can handle both predicates and functions.
-To ease the discussion, we will not analyze functions, constants and existential quantifiers and thus leave them out of the discussion.\footnote{Existential quantification can be modeled in a similar way to universal quantification, but by using operators generalizing t-conorms instead (similar to how t-norms are used to model universal quantification).
-Furthermore, functions and constants are modelled in \tcite{Serafini2016} and \tcite{marra2018}.} We follow both Real Logic in \tcite{Serafini2016} and \textit{embeddings based semantics} in \tcite{guha2015towards} as an introduction.
+To ease the discussion, we will not analyze functions and constants and leave them out of the discussion.\footnote{Functions and constants are modelled in \tcite{Serafini2016} and \tcite{marra2018}.}